A HOUSE OF EXCELLENCE

 MADE IN FRANCE

-Art craftsman full of history and rooted in its land of origin, THEODOR has made the choice of a ‘Made in France’ global approach.
+Creator filled with history and rooted in its land of origin, THEODOR has made the choice of a ‘Made in France’ global approach.
 Our production workshops are located in Bonnières sur Seine, in the Yvelines, in an exceptionally well-preserved industrial architecture of the 19th century.
 In 1934, the SINGER factory, flagship of the local economy, established itself in those same buildings, enabling the whole region to earn a living until the end of the ‘Glorious Thirty’ period.
 Between the Seine River and the railway connecting Paris to Le Havre, THEODOR now occupies over 5000 m² of this industrial site of exception, where you can still see the remains of the real harbor it used to be.
 The House first settles in former fitting workshops where specialized workers used to scrutinize each machinery meticulously, to adjust dispensers and tensions and execute the embroidery tests.
 Then it has spread to the undercutting and stretching machinery zone.
 As a twist of fate THEODOR now perpetuates the soul of such a beautiful factory filled with past stories, while breathing new life into it thanks to so many flavors coming from elsewhere.

 AN ALMOST COMPLETELY HANDCRAFTED FABRICATION